mongodb/docs/source/includes/fact-opsmanager-upgrade-mode.rst

    You should not upgrade more than one |onprem| host at a time.

-   When |onprem| enteres  is first detected, Backup Daemons will attempt to stop themselves.
+   When |onprem| enters upgrade mode, the :term:`Backup Daemons <Backup Daemon>` attempt to stop themselves.
 This process can fail if the Daemons are in the middle of a long backup job.
-In this case, you can either wait for the Backup Daemons or manually stop all Daemons before reattempting to upgrade.
+In this case, do one of the following:

+   - Restart the first |onprem| instance once the Backup Daemons finish the job.
+   - Stop the Backup Daemons manually.

    To manually stop your Backup Daemons: